un-boxing-hosting/torchapi-docker/README.md

 3. Run `./stop`

 This will kill and unload all docker processes.
-You shouldn't configure the server until after you have made sure all processes are stopped and unloaded from memory.
+You shouldn't configure the server files from outside the Docker unless you have made sure all processes are stopped and unloaded from memory.

 ## Notes
 ---